MA Shakespeare is unavailable for 2019 entry.

 UK Honours degree or equivalent.

-Candidates with a high 2:2 may also be considered.
-Candidates with professional qualifications and work experience in an associated area may be considered.
-Applicants may be asked to submit a sample of recent written work, such as two short essays or an extract from a dissertation.
+Applicants will be required to submit a sample of recent written work, such as two short essays or an extract from a dissertation.

 English language requirements

 All teaching at Royal Holloway is in English (not including some language courses).
 You will therefore need to have good enough written and spoken English to cope with your studies right from the start.